 From now on, we denote SINR_k = β_k , whichever filter is actually used.
 In order to place ourselves in a game theoretic setting, we have to define a utility for the users.
 Utility measures the gain of a user as a result of the strategy this user plays.
 The strategy for a mobile is its power allocation.
 As in [4], it is natural to define utility as the ratio of some measure of performance γ and the transmit power.
-For example, in the simulations, we consider the goodput $\gamma (\beta_k) = (1 - e^{-\beta_k})^M$ [21], [4] where M is the number of bits transmitted in a CDMA packet (e.g., M = 100 in the simulations).
-This is a relevant performance measure, as each mobile wants to use its (limited) battery power to ensure that the maximum possible amount of information is correctly decoded at the receiver.
+For example, in the simulations, we consider the goodput $\gamma (\beta_k) = (1 - e^{-\beta_k})^M$ where M is the number of bits transmitted in a CDMA packet.
+This is a relevant performance measure, as each mobile wants to use its (limited) battery power to transmit the maximum possible amount of information.
 Therefore, the utility of user k can be written